rerun-io/rerun-docs/docs/getting-started/quickstart.md

 $ python -m rerun_demo
 ```

-*Note: If this is your first time launching rerun you will see a notification about the Rerun anonymous usage data
+*Note: If this is your first time launching Rerun you will see a notification about the Rerun anonymous data usage
 policy.
 Rerun collects anonymous usage data to help improve the SDK, though you may choose to opt out if you would
 like.*